indika/blog/_posts/2014-01-11-cooking-with-chef.md

 The basic idea is that keys are stored in .json files, and encrypted versions are sent to the Chef server.

-An annoying point to bear in mind is, the ID of the data bag must match the name of the file, minus the .json name, otherwise the convention fails.
+An annoying point to bear in mind is, the id of the data bag must match the name of the file, minus the .json name, otherwise the convention fails.